 Tagging is also quite helpful when you’re sending out sales emails as you can use the tags to determine which people on your list are your warmest leads.

-Email marketing is such a personalised form of communication, so it’s essential to use someone’s first name when communicating.
+Email marketing is a personalised form of communication, so using someone’s first name when communicating is essential.